1100M is a compact, versatile, and well-engineered CNC mill developed for prototyping and light production.

 Tormach offers custom-engineered, plug-and-play accessories like Tormach Tooling System, RapidTurn CNC chucker lathe, and Tormach passive probe to enhance your CNC milling experience and let you gain more productivity.

-Additionally, you have an option to upgrade your 1100M with a servo to achieve increased rapids and high accelerations.
+Additionally, you have the option to upgrade your 1100M with a servo to achieve increased rapids and high accelerations.

 Tormach 1100M vs. Tormach 1100MX: What's the difference